bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 6. Fill out all required fields: provide a work or personal **Name** of the team, **an** [**Issuer ID**](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests "https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests"), the **Key ID** you generated at Step 1., and [**Upload a Private key (.p8)**](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api "https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api").
 If one input is missing, the **Connect** and **Upload a Private Key (.p8)** buttons won’t be available.

    ![](https://devcenter.bitrise.io/img/appstoreconnectapi-addanaccount.jpg)
-7. Continue with Assigning an Apple Developer Account for your app.
+7. Continue with assigning an Apple Developer Account for your app.

 ### Assigning an Apple Developer Account for your app